zerocore-ai/zerodb/zerodb-todo.md

   - [ ] Implement Log compaction
   - [ ] Implement Configuration changes

+- [ ] Replica Set

+  - [ ] Each table has a keyspace.
+  - [ ] The keyspace of a table is partitioned and stored in replica sets.
+  - [ ] The replica set is a group of replicas that store the same data.
+  - [ ] A node can be a member of multiple replica sets.

+- [ ] Key space

+  - [ ] A keyspace can be based on region, time, or any other criteria

 - [ ] Query Language

   - [x] Grammar